-The Product Design Program is a limited intake program with 22 first year seats available each Fall intake.
+The Product Design Program is a limited intake program with 22 first-year seats available each Fall intake.

 First off, have you applied to KPU?

-Before you submit any your work to us, you must first apply to KPU.
+Before you submit any of your work to us, you must first apply to KPU.
 Detailed steps are outlined here.

 Where do you submit your portfolio package?

 Once you have completed your application, you will receive instructions on how to submit your portfolio through an online submission platform called Slideroom.
 Eligible applicants who have met the application and documentation submission requirements will be contacted for an interview.
-On the online submission platform you will upload a PDF version of your portfolio.
+On the online submission platform, you will upload a PDF version of your portfolio.

 What should you include in your portfolio package?